vitaly-t/equrlity/README.md

 If you have a page opened that you would like to invest in, open the extension popup screen with your chosen tab selected, and choose the amount you wish to invest.

-If the URL of the page has not been Promoted by anyone previously, congratulations!
+If the URL of the page has not previously been Promoted by anyone - congratulations!
 You have first-mover advantage!
-Simply click on Promote to make your investment.
+Simply set your investment amount and click on Promote.

 If the url has already been Promoted by someone else, you will be offered the option to "Re-Promote" the displayed PseudoQ URL, which promotes the displayed URL as opposed to the original URL itself.

-In either the case, the effect of Promoting will be to create a PseudoQ link URL, which you can then copy and forward to others as you see fit.
+In either the case, the effect of Promoting will be to create a PseudoQURL link url, which you can then copy and forward to others as you see fit.
 The system will itself automatically forward the created link to other contacts in your PseudoQ social graph.
-The generated link retains knowledge of the URL it was generated from as a "parent link" - thus forming a chain of links back to the original content.
+The generated link records the URL it was generated from as it's "parent link" - thus forming a chain of links back to the original content.

-If you have already (re-)Promoted the content previously, the link you created earlier will be displayed, and any investment you choose to make will simply be used to increase the balance in that link.
+If you have already (re-)Promoted the content previously, the link you previously created will be displayed, and any investment you choose to make will simply be used to increase the balance in that link.

 ### Views